Noi: Rivista d'arte futurista

 Noi: Rivista d’arte futurista was an avant-garde magazine which adopted a futurist stance.
 It was published in Rome between 1917 and 1925.
 Its subtitle was Raccolta internazionale d’arte d’avanguardia (Italian: International collection of avant-garde art).

 History and profile

 Noi was first published in June 1917.
+The magazine aimed at making the Italian culture more connected with the European culture.
+Its founders were Italian painter Enrico Prampolini and Bino Sanminiatelli.
+Noi was edited by Enrico Prampolini, Bino Sanminiatelli and Vittorio Orazi.

-It was headquartered in Rome.
+Its headquarters was in Rome.
 The magazine came out irregularly until 1923 when its frequency was redesigned as monthly.
-Its founders and directors were Italian painter Enrico Prampolini and Bino Sanminiatelli.
-It aimed at making the Italian culture more connected with the European culture.
-The magazine folded in 1925.
+Noi folded in 1925.

 Some issues of Noi were archived by the Leibniz University Hannover.